latticelabs/Mitty-deprecated-/docs/quickstart.rst

 Quick-start I
 =============

+(For an overview of how Mitty is structured and some of the conventions used please see the detailed documentation.
+This quickstart is for the impatient - like me - who like to type in commands and see stuff happen and go from there)

-Now that we have an overview of how Mitty is structured and some of the conventions used let us see how we can use Mitty for a data simulation problem.
-Let us say our colleague Heng Li has written an aligner called `bwa` and we want to figure out how well it does at aligning.
+We will introduce Mitty via a data simulation problem.
+Let us say our colleague Heng Li has written an aligner called ``bwa`` and we want to figure out how well it does at aligning.

 Our plan is as follows: